 - Combine butter, sugar, and cinnamon in a flambé pan or skillet.

 - Place the pan over low heat and cook, stirring, until the sugar dissolves.

 - Stir in the banana liqueur, then place the bananas in the pan.

 - When the banana sections soften and begin to brown, carefully add the rum.

 - Continue to cook the sauce until the rum is hot, then tip the pan slightly to ignite the rum.

-- When the flames subside, lift the bananas out of the pan and place over ice cream.
+- When the flames subside, lift the bananas out of the pan and place them over the ice cream.

 - Spoon warm sauce over the top of the ice cream and serve immediately.